CLiMBlab-Stanford/CLiMBlab-Stanford.github.io/_pages/about.md

 # CLiMB Lab @ Stanford
 ## Laboratory for Computation & Language in Minds & Brains

 Welcome to the online home of the CLiMB Lab at Stanford!
-We are a community of scientists trying to figure out how our brains let us go so efficiently from sensation (e.g., speech, reading) to meaning, and we do this using a combination of neuroimaging, computer modeling, and behavioral experiments.
+The grand goal of the lab is to solve human language comprehension.
+How do our brains go from sounds to meanings so effortlessly, and how do they learn this ability from experience?
+This simple goal presents immense challenges.
+Language is a signature of our species’ remarkable intelligence, and understanding language will require understanding the different processes that collectively constrain
+it: learning, computation, and brain function.
+We therefore take an interdisciplinary approach that reflects this scope, recruiting trainees from many academic backgrounds (linguistics, computer science, psychology, cognitive science, and neuroscience) and building a shared lab culture where cross-disciplinary training and integrative research are the norm: linguists learn about neuroimaging, computer scientists run human behavioral experiments, and psychologists study artificial intelligence (AI) grammar learning.

 ---